GitHub Status

 GitHub Git Operations

-We are investigating reports of degraded performance for Issues and Webhooks
+We are investigating reports of degraded availability for Actions, Copilot and Issues

 Investigating: Actions is operating normally.